On unique sums in Abelian groups: Sets with small dimension have small additive span

 This definition also makes sense when $Z$ is a finite multiset consisting of elements of $G$.
 In this case, every $z\in Z$ appears $k$ times in the sum $\sum_{z \in Z}\varepsilon_zz$ in \eqref{addispandefi} if $Z$ contains $k$ copies of $z$.
 We say that a (multi-)set $S\subset G$ is an \textit{additive basis} for $G$ if $\Sigma(S) = G$.
 In other words, $S$ is an additive basis if for every element $g\in G$, there is some (multi-)subset $S_g \subseteq S$ whose elements sum to $g$. \end{definition} Our aim in this section is to find an upper bound on $\left|\Sigma(Z)\right|$.
 Observe that the trivial bound $\left|\Sigma(Z)\right|\leqslant 2^{|Z|}$ always holds.
-In general, one can of course not improve on this trivial bound as if $Z$ is a dissociated set, then any two distinct subsets of $Z$ have distinct sums so that $\left|\Sigma(Z)\right|=2^{|Z|}$.
+In general, one can of course not improve on this trivial bound as $\left|\Sigma(Z)\right|=2^{|Z|}$ if $Z$ is a dissociated set.
 Similarly, the additive span $\Sigma(Z)$ will be large if $Z$ contains a fairly large subset which is dissociated.
 It is therefore natural to wonder if this is in a sense the only reason why $\Sigma(Z)$ can be large, meaning that if $\Sigma(Z)$ is large then it implies that $Z$ contains a large dissociated subset.
 The following proposition shows that this result is indeed true. \begin{proposition} Let $G$ be an Abelian group and let $Z$ be a finite multiset consisting of elements of $G$.
 Then

 \end{proposition} Hence, if $\left|\Sigma(Z)\right|$ is large, then $\dim(Z)$ is large which means precisely that $Z$ has a large dissociated subset.
 We state a bound which is more useful in practice. \begin{cor} Let $G$ be an Abelian group and let $Z$ be a finite multiset consisting of elements of $G$.
 Then